bcgllc/elasticsearch-bible-kjv/README.md

 The purpose of this project is to be able to instantly search for any word or text string in the KJV Bible using Elasticsearch engine server with Elasticsearch-Kibana dashboard browser interface.

-The Kibana dashboard interface has been pre-configured to present upon search the results by:
+The dashboard interface has been pre-configured to present search results by:
 - Total Hits
 - Testament
 - Book